 Adventure and Risk

-I always sort of got the message that adventure was about risk, and “adventure” still has the sound of an accident that someone was lucky enough to survive.
-Adventure does have something to do with risk, but it’s first of all about the risk of the unknown—not necessarily about risking your life.
+Another misconception about adventure is that it’s about risk, and “adventure” still has the sound of an accident that someone was lucky enough to survive.
+Adventure does have something to do with risk, but the risk of the unknown is often more imagined than any sort of real risk of life or injury.

 If the idea of adventure feels dangerous, it’s because the unknown feels dangerous.
 Think about that for a minute though—it’s not really possible for the unknown to be dangerous for any concrete reason—because it’s unknown!
 The unknown feels dangerous simply because it’s unknown.
 The unknown isn’t actually dangerous—it’s just not known yet.